 Small Grants.
 Big Impact.

 Each year West Seattle Garden Tour, a 501(c)(3) organization, seeks out other non-profits whose goals fit our mission—to promote horticultural-based interests, educational projects, and arts programs—within West Seattle and neighboring communities.
 This year West Seattle Garden Tour has set its sights on raising $26,750 for seven local projects.
 Your purchase of garden tour and raffle tickets, along with the generous support of our sponsors, will make that goal possible.
+Our 2019 beneficiaries will be announced soon!

 If you would like to make a donation so that we may provide even more funds to worthy non-profits, please do!
 Your donation is tax-deductible, and incredibly appreciated.